dhuss42/ft_irc/progress_maustel.md

     -> as well in nick, but unly first time nick is called
 - trancendence: I sent message on slack, didnt find other people searching

+- finished mode but needs a lot of debugging

 ## ==== QUESTIONS ====
 - Parser job:
     - if command does not exist or not enough parameters -> is handled already by irssi